OpenTranslationBible/open-bible/en-GB/18.Job/md/job-24.md

 ## Job 24:5

 > Behold, like wild donkeys in the wilderness
-> They go out scavenging for food in their activity,
+> They search for food in their activity,
-> As bread for their children in the desert.
+> As sustenance for their children in the desert.

 ## Job 24:6

-> They harvest their feed in the field
+> They gather their fodder in the field
-> And glean the vineyard of the wicked.
+> And glean the vineyard of the unjust.

 ## Job 24:7

-> They spend the night naked, without clothing,
+> They spend the night without clothing,
 > And have no covering against the cold.

 ## Job 24:8

-> They are wet from the mountain rains,
+> They are drenched by the mountain rains,
-> And they hug the rock for lack of a shelter.
+> And they cling to the rock for lack of a shelter.

 ## Job 24:9